johnpwakefield/mevlib/README.rst

 ------------------------------------------

   - migrate verification cases to new format
-  - merge this with new library
   - add other shapes to volrenders
-  - repackage as python package
   - write better documentation / tutorial
+  - verify license decision with collaborators
-  - add license
+  - add authorship page
   - implement full test
         series -> fortran lookup tables -> fortran compiled -> call from python -> compare to other method